lbl-srg/obc/specification/source/cdl.rst

 where ``<semantic information>`` is a place holder for the semantic information.

-The annotation declared in the class definition should *fixme: do you mean shall, see https://obc.lbl.gov/specification/conventions.html?* contain the ``metadataLanguageDefinition`` within the  ``semantic`` section.
-The ``metadataLanguageDefinition`` defines the different types of semantic information that may be used throughout the class.
-It can *fixme: don't use can, use shall or should, see https://obc.lbl.gov/specification/conventions.html* also contain information about the ``metadataLanguage`` such as a short description of the language, the schema or the url of the webpage of the ``metadataLanguage``.
-It must have the following syntax:
+The annotation declared in the class definition shall contain the ``metadataLanguageDefinition`` within the  ``semantic`` section.
+The ``metadataLanguageDefinition`` defines the different metadata languages that should be used throughout the class.
+It should also contain additional information about the ``metadataLanguage`` such as a short description of the langauge and or the URL to the webpage of the language.
+It shall have the following syntax:

 .. code-block:: modelica